NUBIC/ncs_navigator_configuration/README.md

 {NcsNavigator::Configuration} defines the common configuration attributes for applications in the NCS Navigator suite.
-It also provides helpers (e.g., {NcsNavigator::Configuration#configure_actionmailer!} for applying the configuration to some utility libraries.
+It also provides helpers (e.g., {NcsNavigator::Configuration#action_mailer_smtp_settings} for applying the configuration to some utility libraries.

 {NcsNavigator.configuration} provides a global access point for an instance of `NcsNavigator::Configuration`.
 It is initialized from a